wackymaster/QTClock/README.md

 ## License

-Toast Consumer App is released under the MIT license.
+QTClock is released under the MIT license.
 See LICENSE for details.

 ---